u-boot/u-boot/doc/pstore.rst

 The same values should be set in U-Boot to be able to retrieve the records.
 This values can be set at build time in U-Boot configuration file, or at runtime.
+U-Boot automatically patches the Device Tree to pass the Ramoops parameters to the kernel.

 The PStore configuration parameters are: